-10.01 When the State Board_has disciplined an educator for violation of the Code of Ethics by placing the educator on probation, suspension, or non-renewing, or revoking the educator's license, these actions will be reported by the Office of Educator Licensure and may be posted in its electronic database such that they are_viewable to school districts and other authorized personnel.
-In addition, these actions may be reported to other national education organizations or agencies

-- such as the NASTDEC clearinghouse. - 10.02 When the State Board has issued a warning or reprimand for violation of the Code of Ethics, these will be reported to the Office of Educator Licensure but are not posted in its electronic database.
-The Office of Educator Licensure will report reprimands or warnings if requested. - 9.01 When the State Board issues a written reprimand for violation of the Code of federal law. - 9.02 Disciplinary actions are publicly reported as follows: - 9.02.1 The probation of a license is reported on AELS and the NASTDEC
+- 10.01 When the State Board_has disciplined an educator for violation of the Code of Ethics by placing the educator on probation, suspension, or non-renewing, or revoking the educator's license, these actions will be reported by the Office of Educator Licensure and may be posted in its electronic database such that they are_viewable to school districts and other authorized personnel.
+In addition, these actions may be reported to other national education organizations or agencies such as the NASTDEC clearinghouse. - 10.02 When the State Board has issued a warning or reprimand for violation of the Code of Ethics, these will be reported to the Office of Educator Licensure but are not posted in its electronic database.
+The Office of Educator Licensure will report reprimands or warnings if requested. - 9.01 When the State Board issues a written reprimand for violation of the Code of Ethics, it will be reported to the ADE but is not publicly viewable in AELS.
+The ADE will disclose written reprimands if requested and pursuant to state or federal law. - 9.02 Disciplinary actions are publicly reported as follows: - 9.02.1 The probation of a license is reported on AELS and the NASTDEC